hfakoor222/Palo_Alto_Scripting/README.md

 **/compare_Object_ACL's**  Folder

-Firewall policies contain object groups, hundreds of ip addresses and ACL's, services, address objects etc.  This script compares a set of firewall policies, across many firewalls,  and return differences in services, address objects, ACL's etc (source/destination respectively)  to a Python dictionary.
+Firewall policies contain object groups, hundreds of ip addresses and ACL's, services, address objects etc.  This script compares a set of firewall policies, across many firewalls,  and return differences in services, objects, ACL's (source/destination respectively)  to a Python dictionary.

 For example if different firewalls have a block list of 172.168.1.0 **/24** and 172.168.1.0 **/25**  this will return that difference.